2 Year (24 Months) Old’s Vocabulary Word List

 Learn about the type and the number of vocabulary words for toddlers and see for yourself if your child is on the right track.
 Learning the art of communication will open new doors of learning for him.
 Find out how you can help.

 From changing nappies to holding your baby when he’s sick to holding his hand to help him walk, the whole journey in the first two years of his existence has been incredible.
 At two years, most toddlers are babbling words and will soon start to talk in broken sentences.
 This will mark their transition from being dependent tots to slowly moving to being independent and confident.
+Read on to learn more about a 2-year-old’s vocabulary word list.

-Vocabulary Development in Toddlers: What You Should Know
+Vocabulary Development in Toddlers: What You Should Know?

 1. Ways to Encourage Your 2-year-old

-- Always have a two-way communication, being watchful of both verbal and non-verbal communication so that your child knows that you understand what he’s saying.
+- Always have two-way communication, being watchful of both verbal and non-verbal communication so that your child knows that you understand what he’s saying.

 - Always talk in the first person and in the way you normally talk at home.
 Do not have separate baby communication for your toddler.